theguega/neural-mpc/docs/main.typ

  e = p_"des" - p(q)
 $

 We solve the IK problem using the Jacobian transpose method with Damped Least Squares (DLS) for numerical stability near singularities.
-The iterative update rule is
+The iterative update rule is:

 $
   Delta q = J^T (J J^T + lambda^2 I)^(-1) e
 $

-With $J(q) = dif(partial p, partial q) in RR^(3 times 3)$ is geometric Jacobian and $lambda$ is the damping factor.
+where $J(q) = dif(partial p, partial q) in RR^(3 times 3)$ denotes the geometric Jacobian and $lambda$ represents the damping factor.

-To prevent overshooting or divergence, the joint update is clamped to a maximum norm relative to the step size $alpha in [0,1]$ :
+To prevent overshooting or divergence, the joint update is clamped to a maximum norm relative to the step size $alpha in [0,1]$:
 $
   Delta q = cases(
     Delta q "if" norm(Delta q) <= alpha,